 - Cross the Peru-Ecuador border only at official checkpoints.

 Tours and adventure activities

-The Inca Trail closes in February every year for regular maintenance work but some companies still operate treks in the area.
-Heavy rainfall can make parts of the Inca Trail impassable and dangerous.
+The Inca Trail closes in February every year for regular maintenance, but some companies still operate treks in the area.
+Heavy rainfall can make parts of the trail impassable and dangerous.